OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/nodejs/Readme.md

 ---
 page_type: sample
-description: This sample shows a feature where user can schedule a recurring task and get the reminder at scheduled time.
+description: This sample shows a feature where user can schedule a recurring task and get the reminder at scheduled time using bot.
 products:
 - office-teams
 - office